jappeace/jappeaceApplication/content/undeadlock-event-source.md

 This allows
-arbitrary sized transactions to project alongside each-other and provides better ordering guarantees then the original.
+arbitrary sized transactions to project alongside each-other and provides better ordering guarantees then the original implementation.

 ## Closing thoughts
 Phew, that was a lot.